rust-lang/book/nostarch/chapter10.md

 `Tweet` struct, and the default implementation of `summarize` will call the definition of `summarize_author` that we’ve provided.
 Because we’ve implemented `summarize_author`, the `Summary` trait has given us the behavior of the `summarize` method without requiring us to write any more code.
+Here's what that looks like:

 ```
 let tweet = Tweet {